OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 Users can create or update a template customizing anything except the CPU, VCPU and NIC.

-Also, an user cannot delete any element of a list that has any restricted attributes.
+Also, a user cannot delete any element of a list that has a restricted attributes.
 Having the following :ref:`restricted attributes in oned.conf <oned_conf_restricted_attributes_configuration>`:

 .. code-block:: none